smartgoo/rusty-kaspa/x-py-db-reader/readme.md

     - [x] Decide on what should be returned
     - [ ] Tests for `export_utxo_set()` stack
     - [ ] Thoroughly document entire `export_utxo_set()` stack in rust and pyo3 compliant manner
+- [ ] Undo fully custom store implementations in `x-py-db-reader/src/stores` and use oob stores (with some minor visibility modifications and extended functionality where required).

 ### Next:
 - Should `export_utxo_set()` expose param that dictates whether or not to export ScriptPublicKey?
-- Undo fully custom store implementations in `x-py-db-reader/src/stores` and use oob stores (with some minor visibility modifications and extended functionality where required).
 - Write `export_unique_addresses()` fn.
 Support params for `balances`=true/false, `utxo_count`=true/false
 - Write `get_unique_addresses()` fn.
 Support params for `balances`=true/false, `utxo_count`=true/false
 - Switch Reader `get_block_header()` to `get_block()` with `header_only` param.
 Update fn to include all block details accordingly
-- Write rust tests and python tests
+- Comprehensive rust tests and python tests

 ### Future:
 - Add `daa_timestamp` param (true/false, default=false) to `Reader.export_utxo_set()`.
 If true, uses rusty-kaspa oob daa estimation fn.
 Waiting for [coderofstuff's DAA estimation PR](https://github.com/kaspanet/rusty-kaspa/pull/268) to be merged into rusty-kaspa master